akyriuu/akyriuu/README.md

 ## How to find me and to reach me: ...

 linkedin: https://www.linkedin.com/in/marcus-vin%C3%ADcius-4a9a713a0/

-Akyriu on Youtube: https://www.youtube.com/@Akyriu Akyriu on Instagram: https://www.instagram.com/akyriu/
+Akyriu on Youtube: https://www.youtube.com/@Akyriu

+Akyriu on Instagram: https://www.instagram.com/akyriu/

-I did youtube for fun, and I'm active on instagam, active user of Linkedin and Web with the Akyriu username, or variables like Akyriuu.
+I did youtube for fun, and I'm active on instagram, active user of Linkedin and Web with the Akyriu username, or variables like Akyriuu.

 I'm glad you finished this!
 I look forward to future projects and I'm willing to participate in Developer related fields, contact me anytime and more contact info on Linkedin!